kruthi2316/RTL_Projects/and_gate/README.md

 ## 📊 Simulation Waveform

-Here’s the output from GTKWave:
+Here’s the output from GTKWave:-

 ![Waveform Output](Waveform/and_gate_waveform.png)